SeryioGonzalez/Azure_IoT_Lab/iothub/README.md

 ## Create an Azure IoT Hub instance

 #### Parameterize Azure IoT Hub instance parameters
-Select your subscription.<br/>
+1. Select your subscription.<br/>
-Create a resource group, for this project, name "icai-iot-lab". <br/>
+2. Create a resource group, for this project, name "icai-iot-lab". <br/>
-Select region "West Europe". <br/>
+3. Select region "West Europe". <br/>
-Assign an Azure IoT Hub instance name "icaiiotlabgroupX", where X is your group number. <br/>
+3. Name the Azure IoT Hub instance  "icaiiotlabgroup*XY*"<br/>
+- X is your group number<br/>
+- Y is a or b, where a == working at class, b == working from home. <br/>
 Click in "Size and scale" in order to set the proper service tier.<br/>
 ![Snapshot](../images/iot-hub-0.PNG "Azure IoT Hub Service")